 Amber started as a police officer in Duluth, MN, working on patrol before gaining a position as a mounted officer; she was assigned many responsibilities in her time there, from background investigator to community officer to Explorer’s advisor.
 Her final project in Duluth was to conduct interviews with each of the 210 staff members as part of a SWOT analysis for strategic planning.

 Amber truly believes the path to developing a robust organization and making meaningful change is through the whole wellbeing of its employees, for which she can develop strategy for any agency.
-Amber has an MA in Criminology from the University of MN – Duluth and a degree in Law Enforcement from Fond Du Lac Tribal and Community College.
+Amber has an MA in Criminology from the University of MN – Duluth, an MA in Employee Wellness from Saint Mary’s University of MN, and a degree in Law Enforcement from Fond Du Lac Tribal and Community College.